Prizm Outlets

-Prizm Outlets, formerly the Fashion Outlets of Las Vegas, is a 371000 sqft outlet shopping center in Primm, Nevada, located just off Interstate 15 at the California state line, approximately 40 mi southwest of Las Vegas.
+Prizm Outlets, formerly the Fashion Outlets of Las Vegas, was a 371000 sqft outlet shopping center in Primm, Nevada, located just off Interstate 15 at the California state line, approximately 40 mi southwest of Las Vegas.
 It is owned by Rialto Capital Management, on land leased from the Primm family.
 It is connected to the Primm Valley Resort.

 The Fashion Outlets of Las Vegas opened on July 16, 1998, with approximately 100 retailers.
 Tenant occupancy and sales decreased during the 2010s, due to competition from Las Vegas Premium Outlets as well as online retailers.
 By 2020, it was rebranded Prizm Outlets.
 It had approximately five stores as of 2022, dwindling to one as of July 2025.

 History

 Plans for the mall were announced in September 1995.
 Construction began in May 1997.
 It began as a joint project between two shopping center developers, the Gordon Group and TrizecHahn.
 The Fashion Outlets of Las Vegas opened on July 16, 1998, at a cost of $75 million.
 The mall is connected to the Primm Valley Resort, and was built to attract motorists along Interstate 15, traveling between Las Vegas and California.
 Its location in Primm was chosen so outlet store tenants could avoid competing with their higher-end stores in Las Vegas.
 The mall employed 1,000 people.

 Upon opening, it included approximately 100 retailers, and a food court with 10 restaurants.
 The single-level mall, designed by MCG Architecture of Beverly Hills, is divided into two themed courts: one resembling New York City and the other modeled in the style of Miami Art Deco.

 After opening, some tenants complained of poor sales and subsequently closed, prompting lawsuits from the mall.
 Other tenants reported strong sales.
 Nevertheless, the Fashion Outlets of Las Vegas received only 1.5 million visitors in its first year, far below expectations; TrizecHahn had estimated 10–12 million.
 In 1999, the mall launched a new marketing campaign to boost attendance among Southern Nevada residents.
 An existing shuttle bus service between Las Vegas and the mall was also increased.

 In 2001, it was among the top-five outlet centers in the U.S., based on sales per square foot.
 Another new marketing campaign was launched later that year.
 It included television and radio advertisements, as well as billboards targeting motorists along Interstate 15.
 Profits increased further after the September 11 attacks, which had resulted in less air travel and more motorists.

 Prior to the mall's opening, TrizecHahn had agreed to sell its interests to The Rouse Company, but the sale did not materialize.
 Talisman Cos., a Florida-based real estate developer focused on turning around underperforming shopping centers, acquired a stake in the property in 2000, and by the following year, was reported to be seeking full ownership.